 The Animal Center Department does not traditionally receive revenue for its services and is mostly funded by the General Fund.
 Other revenues include \$466,900 in carryover grant funding received in FY 2024, primarily from the University of California, Davis - California For All Animals Shelter Assistance Program, and \$168,300 in draw down revenue from a Construction Bond issued in 2020.

-Total Available Funding is budgeted at \$8,828,000, an increase of \$1,397,100 from the FY 2024 Amended Budget.
+Total Available Funding is budgeted at \$8,902,300, an increase of \$1,471,400 from the FY 2024 Amended Budget.

-Total appropriations for the Animal Center Department are budgeted at \$8,828,000, an increase of \$1,397,100, based on:
+Total appropriations for the Animal Center Department reflect 12 months of funding and are budgeted at \$8,902,300, an increase of \$1,471,400, based on:

-Non-Personnel Services - FY 2025 appropriations total \$1,902,200.
+Non-Personnel Services - FY 2025

+appropriations total \$1,955,300.
 This includes increases for the following:

-- \$43,000 in the Animal Center

-Administration Division, for subsistence

-for volunteers and travel veterinarians

-who provide support at spay/neuter

-events, office equipment, and cleaning

-and janitorial supplies;

-- \$5,000 in the Animal Operations

-Division for training;

-- \$50,800 for the Community Resource and Engagement Division for training, postage and messenger services, and Outside Agency Support; and

-- \$100,000 in the Veterinary Services Division to cover cost of after-hours veterinary services.
+- \$43,000 in the Animal Center Administration Division, for subsistence for volunteers and travel veterinarians who provide support at spay/neuter events, office equipment, as well as cleaning and janitorial supplies; - \$5,000 in the Animal Operations Division for training; - \$50,800 for the Community Resource and Engagement Division for training, postage and messenger services, as well as Outside Agency Support; and - \$100,000 in the Veterinary Services Division to cover cost of after-hours veterinary services.

-Interdepartmental Charges - FY 2025 appropriations total \$699,400, an increase of \$430,100 from the FY 24 Amended Budget.
+Interdepartmental Charges - FY 2025 appropriations total \$699,400, an increase of \$402,300 from the FY 24 Amended Budget.
 This is primarily due to:

-- \$191,700 increase in Facilities

-Management Charges;

-- \$141,000 increase in Information

-Systems Equipment Charges; and

-- \$75,100 increase in Information Systems Service Charges.
+- \$191,700 increase in Facilities Management Charges; - \$141,000 increase in Information Systems Equipment Charges; and - \$75,100 increase in Information Systems Service Charges.